23 Slang Terms Only Veterans Know

 During helicopter extractions, rangers pop smoke grenades to mark their location so pilots know where to land.
-That’s the primary definition, but it “pop smoke” is also slang for the end of a service member’s term of service.
-The phrase can also refer to leaving a location in a hurry.
+That's the primary definition, but "pop smoke" is also slang for the end of a service member's term of service.
+And the phrase can also refer to leaving a location in a hurry.

 Example: "After eight years in the military, it's my time to pop smoke."

 You've heard pilots in movies say "roger" when responding on the radio, but what does "wilco" mean?
 It's short for "will comply," and is usually preceded by repeating the order given.

 Example: "Rendezvous at rally point alpha at 0600, roger wilco."

 15. Sad sack

 This World War II-era term is used to describe a superior who makes military life unnecessarily difficult, usually by insisting on strict adherence to rules.

 Example: "Master Sergeant had me clean the grout between the tiles with my only toothbrush, what a sad sack."

 No, it's not the fun place your kids go to build sandcastles.
 For military personnel, it's a term used to describe a forward-deployed position that is located in a desert.

 Example: "I got orders for a tour in the sandbox."